 Examples of organized bioblitzes:

-Where do BioBlitzes Occur?
+Where do bioblitzes occur?

-Bioblitzes occur at the local, county, state, national, and even international level.
+Bioblitzes occur at the local, county, state, national, and even international levels.
 There is no great single resource that lists every bioblitz, so I recommend using a search engine and searching for a "local" bioblitz.